How Ken Griffey Jr.’s breakout 1989 spring training provided a blueprint for the Mariners’ latest rebuild

 Added Davis: “It became pretty obvious once we got into drills and then transitioned into games that Junior was by far the most talented player we had.”

-Griffey wound up hitting .359 in 26 games that spring, with two homers, three triples, six doubles, 21 RBIs and five stolen bases.
+Griffey wound up hitting .359 in 26 games that spring, with two homers, three triples, six doubles, 21 RBI and five stolen bases.
 He took a 15-game hitting streak into the final week of Cactus League play.

 “We were all still trying to figure out where this kid’s ceiling is, because we had not seen it up close and personal on a regular basis,” Davis said.

 Griffey’s reputation was growing by the day.
-Reynolds remembers a spring training game against the Brewers and having separate conversations at second base with Robin Yount and Paul Molitor, future Hall of Famers who were in awe of Seattle’s new center fielder.
+Reynolds remembers a spring-training game against the Brewers and having separate conversations at second base with Robin Yount and Paul Molitor, future Hall of Famers who were in awe of Seattle’s new center fielder.
 “That kid … ” they would tell him, almost in disbelief.

 “He was already building a mystique,” Reynolds said.